-When it comes to maintenance, the need for nutrients is the same for a fast-growing and slow-growing broiler of same weight.
-Similarly, feed maintenance needs are the same between hens that lay different number of eggs in a week.
+When it comes to maintenance, the need for nutrients is the same for a fast-growing and slow-growing broiler of the same weight.
+Similarly, feed maintenance needs are the same between hens that lay a different number of eggs in a week.

 If the chickens are in an environment where temperatures remain below their comfort levels, they will need more energy to increase body metabolism.
 They will again need more energy if you allow them to run.